-Mini-split smells are easy, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
-Heating and cooling equipment shouldn’t smell when working normally.
-When you single out a bad smell coming from your mini-split, call a trusted HVAC technician when you can.
+Mini-split smells are obvious, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
+Heating and cooling equipment shouldn’t smell when functioning normally.
+When you notice a bad smell coming from your mini-split, get in touch with a trusted HVAC technician when you can.

-B & B Heating & Cooling can provide the quick, effective mini-split repair in Florissant you deserve.
-Our technicians are familiar with all the mini-split AC smells you might encounter.
+B & B Heating & Cooling can provide the prompt, effective mini-split repair in you deserve.
+Our technicians are familiar with all the mini-split AC smells you may encounter.
 To help you protect your HVAC system, we’d like to share some of the most common smells and what they might mean.

 1. Musty or Moldy Smell